BugBusterSWE/userManual/chapters/authenticationAndProfileManagement.md

 # Authentication and profile management
 ## Registration
 The first step for using MaaS is signing up by clicking the Sign up button on the homepage.
-You will be offered a form which should be filled out with an email address, a password and the name of the company.
+You will be redirected to a page containing a form which should be filled out with an email address, a password and the name of the company.
 Then you can continue by clicking the Sign up button.

 ## Authentication
 Registration is required for logging in.
 Login allows you to access the system dashboard and all the features offered by MaaS.
-In order to authenticate you must fill out the form proposed in the homepage.
+In order to authenticate you must fill out the form available on the homepage.
 As illustrated in Figure 1 , you will be asked to enter an e-mail (1) , a password (2) and click the Sign in button (3).
 After the authentication process is finished, the user is redirected to the dashboard.
 ![](../img/login.png)